MCP Server

 }

-Once configured, Claude Code will discover the execute, list_connections, and revoke tools automatically.
+Once configured, Claude Code will discover all seven tools (execute, list_connections, revoke, list_services, get_my_capabilities, request_capability, and list_approvals) automatically.

 With OpenClaw via mcporter